Zenith El Primero Chronograph Model G382 18ct 1969 1st Release 1/250

 Free Worldwide FedEx Delivery

 Zenith is one of the oldest watch companies, est. 1865 and one of only a handful which still produces its own mechanical movements today.
 The company has an almost unparalleled record of technical achievements.
-Notably, in 1929, Zenith won world renown at Kew Observatory (England), when a Zenith wristwatch won first prize for an accuracy of better than 0.6 seconds per day.
+Notably, in 1929, Zenith won world renown at Kew Observatory (England), when a Zenith wristwatch won first prize for accuracy of better than 0.6 seconds per day.

 During the late 1940s and throughout the 1950s, Zenith held a lead in producing many of the most commercially successful, and technically advanced, chronograph wristwatches.
 The technical expertise and craftsmanship which went into these watches were immense.
 Just a brief look inside the case back of any chronograph is enough to demonstrate how complicated these watches are, – making these very expensive watches to produce.